 The weather, erosion, and plate tectonics that combined to forge and shape Lake Tahoe and the mountains that surround it were considerable, according to Valentine.
 “We’re talking lower crustal magmatic injections, 600 year droughts, underwater landslides, and catastrophic ice dam failures.
-Come learn the real story behind the creation of America’s year-round playground, and why you should invest in a waterproof bunker!”
+You should invest in a waterproof bunker!”

 As a river enthusiast, he was easily drawn to the Earth Sciences.
 With a degree in Fluvial Geomorphology and Water Resources, Scott began working with the U.S. Forest Service on river ecosystem restoration projects in the Lake Tahoe Basin.